loderunner/scrt/docs/guide/installation.md

 ---
-description: Find out how to install scrt secret manager on Linux, macOS or Windows.
+description: Find out how to install scrt, a command-line secret manager for developers, sysadmins and devops, on Linux, macOS or Windows.
 Download a binary release, install from an apt or yum repository, install with Homebrew, or build from source.
 ---

 # Installation